- J.D.Vanderbilt University Law SchoolOrder of the Coif2006

 In Private Practice

-- Conducted cross-border investigation regarding potential sanctions violations and coordinated response to OFAC subpoena for international trade insurance company.
+- Conducted cross-border investigation regarding potential sanctions violations, coordinated subpoena response, and negotiated settlement with OFAC for international trade insurance company.

 - Conducted cross-border investigation regarding potential North Korea sanctions violations for Asian oil and gas company.

-- Advising companies in the technology, energy, financial, insurance, logistics, and hospitality sectors regarding day-to-day sanctions and export control compliance issues.
+- Advising companies in the technology, energy, financial, insurance, healthcare, manufacturing, and logistics sectors regarding day-to-day sanctions and export control compliance issues.

 - Advised multiple international energy companies regarding anti-boycott issues.

-- Successfully represented U.S. critical infrastructure client before CFIUS.
+- Successfully represented multiple U.S. critical infrastructure clients before CFIUS.

 - Successfully represented U.S. healthcare company before CFIUS and continue to manage mitigation agreement.

-- Advised media companies on DOJ media leak investigations.
+- Advised media companies on FARA issues and DOJ media leak investigations.

 - Represented the president of an investment management company in a Securities and Exchange Commission (SEC) enforcement action alleging securities fraud.